Briannider/Python-Learning-Hub/code_examples/APIs/README.md

 - **REST APIs**: Working with RESTful services like fetching data, posting new information, and handling authentication.
 - **Web Scraping**: Extracting data from websites using libraries such as `requests` and `BeautifulSoup`.
-- **Third-Party APIs**: Examples of connecting to popular APIs like Twitter, OpenWeather, and Google Maps.
+- **Third-Party APIs**: Examples of connecting to popular APIs like Twitter, OpenWeather, and Google Maps or like this case Pokemon API.

 ## How to Use